trezor-graveyard/trezor-chrome-extension/README.md

 TREZOR Chrome extension
 ===

-Chrome extension for TREZOR - an alternative to [trezord](https://github.com/trezor/trezord) and TREZOR NPAPI plug-in.
+Chrome extension for [Bitcoin TREZOR](https://www.bitcointrezor.com/) by [SatoshiLabs](http://satoshilabs.com/) - an alternative to [trezord](https://github.com/trezor/trezord) and TREZOR NPAPI plug-in.

 It works at a very low level, only resending messages from and to TREZOR device; it contains no logic about device state etc.